opoupeney/dfd/source/devguide/angular-expression.rst

 Like javascript expressions, Angular expressions can contain any set of literal text, variables, operators, or expressions that evaluate to a single value.
 The value can be a number, a string, or a logical value (true or false).

-AngularJS expressions are written inside double braces are usually written inside {{ expression }}.
+AngularJS expressions are written inside double braces {{ expression }}.

 AngularJS expressions binds data to HTML the same way as the ng-bind directive.

 AngularJS will "output" data exactly where the expression is written.

-AngularJS expressions are much like JavaScript expressions: They can contain literals, operators, and variables.
+AngularJS expressions are like JavaScript expressions: They can contain literals, operators, and variables.

-Example {{ 5 + 5 }} or {{ firstName + " " + lastName }}
+Example {{ 7 + 3 }} or {{ firstName + " " + lastName }}

-There are two types of expressions:

-* expressions that assign a value to a variable
-* expressions that evaluate to a single value

-For example, the expression

-x = 3

-is an expression that assigns the value 3 to the variable x and the expression also evaluates to 3.
-This type of expression uses the operator '=' to assign a value.
-Javascript has many operators that can be used in expressions.
-A detailed list of javascript operators is provided below.

-The second type of expression evaluates to a single value, for example

-2 + 1

-evaluates to the value 3.
+AngularJS expressions do not support conditionals, loops, and exceptions, while JavaScript expressions do.

+AngularJS expressions support filters, while JavaScript expressions do not.

 JavaScript provides three different kinds of expressions: